zimski/blog/_posts/2018-04-10-gitlab_rails_ci.md

 # Continuous Integration/Deployment for Rails on Gitlab
 ![Gitlab piplines](/assets/images/pipline_green.png){:class="img-responsive"}

-This blog post will explain to you how to setup Gitlab to run all your rails tests and system tests and deploy everything to your staging app if everything is OK.
+In this blog post, we will through the necessary steps to setup Gitlab in order to run Rails build, tests & deployment if everything will be okay.
+I will put a particular attention on `rails system test` and how to make them works.

-I will use Heroku to deploy my staging App.
+We will use Heroku to deploy our staging App.

-# What we will achieve ?
+# What will we achieve ?

 ## The build Stage